sumib96/exis-osdev/README.md

 # Exis Project
 Shy try for a modern Operating System.

+!2021 notes:
+!stop trying to make the perfect kernel and operation system, maybe its not possible? :/ we dont have infinity time to think and code. thx to myself.

 # Design Goals (Concepts)
 - Portable (meant both, new arch portability, and capability to run from any entity)
 - Secure